-No. Dispute resolution principles Dispute resolution mechanisms 1 Clear sense of purpose and role IHPA's role and mandate with regards to dispute resolution is defined in the Act and the Addendum.
-This Framework guides the timely, equitable and transparent processes to investigate both cross-border and cost-shifting disputes following a request by a health minister.
+Dis pute resolution principles Dispute resolution mechanisms 1 Clear sense of role and purpose Carry out responsibilities related to resolving disputes between jurisdictions in line with IHPA's defined role and purpose in the Act and the Addendum.
 2 Transparent communication Promote transparency through clear dispute resolution principles, processes and communication with those parties involved in the dispute.
-3 Promote ethical, fairness and responsible decision making Actively promote ethical and responsible decision making (code of conduct, conflict of interest management).
+3 Ethical, fair and responsible decision making Actively promote ethical and responsible decision making (code of conduct, conflict of interest management).
 Focus on promoting improved efficiency and access to public hospital services and minimising susceptibility to gaming.
 Focus on fairness in decision making and good outcomes for resolution based on legislative and other requirements, including the Act and the Addendum.
-IHPA staff, contractors and Pricing Authority Members are bound by the Disclosure of Interests Policy .
-4 Investigations are undertaken in an effective and efficient manner Dispute investigations undertaken in accordance with the dispute resolution processes.
-IHPA procedure manuals and templates to guide the efficient dispute resolution process.
-5 Make timely, balanced and evidenced based assessments / recommendations Dispute resolution assessments and recommendations to be made on a timely basis.
-Where disputes are complex, an 'evidence based' balance of factors will be taken into account in making assessments / recommendations.
-6 Recognise and manage quality and risk in the investigation process Establish a sound system within IHPA of risk management and quality oversight (guided by the Risk Management Framework, Data Quality Assurance Framework, etc.).
+Act in accordance with the Disclosure of Interests Policy.
+4 Effective and efficient investigations Undertake dispute resolution investigations in accordance with the dispute resolution processes outlined in the Act, the Addendum, this Policy and internal procedure manuals and templates.
+5 Timely, balanced and evidenced based assessments and recommendations Make dispute resolution assessments and recommendations based on a balance of 'evidence based' factors and on a timely basis, adhering to timeframes outlined in the Act, the Addendum and this Policy.
+6 Quality and risk is recognised and managed in the investigation process Establish a sound system within IHPA of risk management and quality oversight (guided by the Risk Management Framework , Data Quality Assurance Framework and other relevant policies).